MicrosoftDocs/dynamics365smb-docs/business-central/ui-change-basic-settings.md

 ### Work Date Indication

-Whenever the work date is not set to the current day (today), there are two indicators that will let you know this:
+Whenever the work date is not set to the current day (today), there are two indicators on pages that you open for editing:

-- A reminder will appear at the top of the page that tells you what the work date is set to, and provides a direct link to the work date setting on the **My Settings** page.
-You can turn off the reminder for the rest of your session by choosing the Disable reminder action.
+- A reminder appears at the top of the page that tells you what the work date is set to.
+The reminder provides a direct link to the work date setting on the **My Settings** page so you change the date if you want.
+From the reminder, you can also choose to dismiss the reminder for the rest of your session.
+Unless you change the work date to "today", the reminder will appear the next time you sign in.

-- After you disable the reminder, the work date will appear after the title of the page.
+- If you dismiss the reminder, the work date will appear in the title of the page.

 ## <a name="region"></a> Region
 The **Region** setting determines how dates, times, numbers, and currencies are shown or formatted.